pluschka/Custom-Firefox-New-Tab-Page/README.md

 # HTML Beginners Project - Custom Firefox New Tab Homepage

-This is a minimal and personal new tab start page built with plain HTML and CSS.
+This is a minimal and personal new tab start page built with plain HTML.
 It replaces the standard browser new tab with a focused, functional layout including:

 -  Favorite quick-access links (Gmail, ChatGPT, YouTube, etc.)